-Access was launched in 2015 with the support of our partners the Big Lottery Fund (BLF), Big Society Capital (BSC) and the Cabinet Office (responsibility has now moved to DCMS) to address two specific gaps for charities and social enterprises trying to access social investment:
+Access was launched in 2015 with the support of our partners the National Lottery Community Fund (NLCF), Big Society Capital (BSC) and the Cabinet Office (responsibility has now moved to DCMS) to address two specific gaps for charities and social enterprises trying to access social investment:

 - Social investment products need to be better suited to what charities and social enterprises are asking for;